drewdeponte/tagalong/README.md

 ### Tagging

-To tag you must use the Tagger object and hand it a persisted Taggable object with the given tag that you want to tag.
+To tag you must call the `tag` method on a Tagger object and hand it a persisted Taggable object with the given tag that you want to apply.

     @user.tag(@contact, "sometag")

 ### Untagging

-To untag you must use the Tagger object and hand it a persisted Taggable object with the given tag that you want to untag.
+To untag you must call the `untag` method on a Tagger object and hand it a persisted Taggable object with the given tag that you want to untag.

     @user.untag(@contact, "sometag")